-Eohilia, the brand name for the budesonide oral suspension, is a corticosteroid.
-It's FDA approved to treat eosinophilic esophagitis (EoE) in adults and children.
-The dosage is typically a packet of Eohilia (budesonide) by mouth twice daily on an empty stomach for 12 weeks.
-Side effects include respiratory tract infection; fungal infection in the mouth, throat, or esophagus; and headache.
+Eohilia (budesonide) is a corticosteroid that's FDA approved to treat eosinophilic esophagitis (EoE) in adults and children.
+The dosage is typically a packet taken by mouth twice daily on an empty stomach.
+Side effects include respiratory tract infection, oral thrush, and headache.
+It hasn't been shown to be safe and effective for longer than 12 weeks.

 Eohilia (budesonide) is a corticosteroid.
 It's not completely known how the medication works to treat eosinophilic esophagitis (EoE), an allergic condition that's caused by an unusual amount of eosinophils (a type of white blood cell) in the esophagus.